+become routine in the sector, it will be difficult to secure more affordable insurance coverage.
 Consequently, producers are encumbered by high insurance premiums, inadequate insurance coverage, or no coverage at all.

-Action Items - Risk Management & Access to Financing Potential Contributors Actions Target Completion Status FIN-1 - Develop stand dardized operating procedures in all west coast marine finfish sector ors Industry In sectors where BMPs/SOPs do exist, review the protocols and update as necessary Year 1 In sectors where they do not yet exist, develop risk management & mitigation strategies based on Best Management Practices and accompanying Standard Operating Procedures for all aquaculture operations Year 3 Foster use of 3rd-party audits to validate compliance with BMPs and SOPs Year 2 FIN-3 - Continue to invest in programming to overcome the challenges with the financing of scale-up and expansion projects in aquaculture Seafood Value-Chain Roundtable, Federal / Provincial- Territorial Governments Financial Sector, Industry - Assess the typical constraints to securing financing in the aquaculture sector identify the scope of available financial instruments identify principal gaps in financing, for example, to foster the transition from research to pilot-scale / commercial development and develop a plan to implement solutions (e.g. increased duration and transferability of site tenure, acceptable collateral for loans, etc.) Year 1 On-going
+Action Items - Risk Management & Access to Financing Potential Contributors Actions Suggested Timeframe Status FIN-1a - Develop sta FIN-1a - Develop standardized operating procedures in all west coast shellfish Industry In sectors where they do not yet exist, develop risk management & mitigation strategies based on Best Management Practices and accompanying Standard Operating Procedures for all aquaculture operations Foster use of 3rd-party audits to validate compliance with BMPs and SOPs Year 3 Year 4 FIN-2 - Implement ac juaculture benchmarking programs Industry DFO, AAFC, Provinces- Territories Review the potential to develop and implement a benchmarking system that will promote continuous improvement in the productivity and sustainability of aquaculture operations establish a pilot project to demonstrate benchmarking for each sub-sector, outline the scope of potential opportunities for productivity improvement Year 3 FIN-3 - Continue to invest in programming to overcome the challenges with the financing of scale-up and expansion projects in aquaculture Seafood Value- Chain Roundtable, Federal / Provincial- Territorial Governments Financial Sector, Industry Assess the typical constraints to securing financing in the aquaculture sector identify the scope of available financial instruments identify principal gaps in financing, for example, to foster the transition from research to pilot-scale / commercial development and develop a plan to implement solutions (e.g. increased duration and transferability of site tenure, acceptable collateral for loans, etc.) establish a program to help young people become engaged as owner-operators in the aquaculture sector Year 1 On-going FIN-4 - Continue to e FIN-4 - Continue to evaluate options for stock insurance Industry Initiate a comprehensive program to collect the necessary data to evaluate and quantify risks and evaluate insurance options Year 1 On-going Compile background information to support insurance product development Year 1 On-going